The PCH in 25 Breathtaking (& Bizarre!) Stops You’ll Adore

 Part of the fun of a PCH road trip is the opportunity to visit wacky California destinations just like Nit Wit Ridge.
 Arthur “Art” Harold Beal was a reclusive artist in the 1920’s.
 After buying this hillside lot in Cambria in 1928, he spent decades carving out terraces using only a pick and shovel.

-2023 Update: Sadly, Nit Wit Ridge was sold in late 2022 and is not currently open for tours.
+2023 Update: Sadly, Nit Wit Ridge was sold and is not currently open for tours.
+I’m leaving it on this list because hope springs eternal that it will re-open for tours again soon!

 17. San Luis Obispo (Stop for the Night!)